Collect Kubernetes logs and forward them to Loki

 Tip

 You can get pods logs through the log files on each node.
-In this guide, you will get the logs through the Kubernetes API because it doesn’t require system privileges for Alloy.
+In this guide, you get the logs through the Kubernetes API because it doesn’t require system privileges for Alloy.

-- loki.write: Send logs to the Loki endpoint.
+: Send logs to the Loki endpoint.
 You should have configured it in the Configure logs delivery section.

 Here is an example using those stages: